Doors Don't Route: Cloud-Hosting UniFi Access with VXLAN-over-IPSec

 The discovery model was the architectural constraint, not a knob to tune.
 Either the controller had to be on the same L2 broadcast domain as the door hardware, or the broadcast domain had to be extended to where the controller was.

-The Shape That Matched the Protocol
+The Shape That Matched the Protocol: Extend L2, Do Not Fight It

 The fix had to bring the controller container into the office broadcast domain at L2, while keeping its lifecycle in AWS.
 The shape that worked: